COVID-19 Response Resource

 Our approach, across all of our service areas, will be to assess risk and proceed with caution.

 Why?
-The virus is not gone.
-At best we've slowed the spread and many of the people served by EPI are at higher risk for severe illness or complications as a result of COVID-19.
+The virus is highly contagious and many of the people served by EPI are at higher risk for severe illness or complications as a result of COVID-19.
 Public health officials still recommend staying home as much as possible and limiting close contact to reduce the likelihood of getting or spreading the virus.

 We recognize risk factors and/or comfort levels will vary person to person.
 At the same time, one person's decision effects the whole.
 So, we must work together.